Philip Norton, Baron Norton of Louth: Career

 Lord Norton has a quiz on the Lords of the Blog and also often has caption competitions on his personal blog.
 The Norton View attracts readership from around the world.

 Norton is an Ambassador for Akt, a charity that supports LGBTQ+ individuals aged 16–25 who are rendered homeless.

 Arms

-Norton was granted a coat of arms in 1998 upon his accession to the peerage.
+Norton was granted a coat of arms in 1998 upon his ennoblement.